 What are these successful businesses doing that you aren’t?

-I specialize in online marketing and growth, so I’m going to stay in my lane and list online activities mostly.
+I specialize in online marketing and growth, so I’m going to stay in my lane and discuss that, mostly.

 - Brand Identity and Website